berayboztepe/AVESA/README.md

 <img src="img/paste.png" width="600" height="200">
 </p>

 - You can try the model incoming web page on your browser.
+Sometimes an error might occur by using not MP4 files.
+So, we suggest you to use .MP4 files as inputs.

 <p align="center">
 <img src="img/GIU.png" width="600" height="250">
 </p>

-- You can also start with the examples that was provided to you
+- You can also start with the examples that was provided to you.

 <p align="center">
 <img src="img/samples.png" width="600" height="350">